publisha/publisha.github.io/Research/eBook_production1.3.md

 Some of these stores are listed here:

-Apple iBooks The iBooks distribution channel is available from within the Apple iBooks app on iOS on your iPad.
+Apple iBooksThe iBooks distribution channel is available from within the Apple iBooks app on iOS on your iPad.
 This is deliberately convenient of course.
 From your library you go to the 'Store' where the latest books are displayed for your pleasure and purchase! eBooks can be synchronised across other devices and read within iBooks on the MAC itself.

-GooglePlay Books This platform is supported on the Android operation system for many portable devices.
+GooglePlay BooksThis platform is supported on the Android operation system for many portable devices.
 You can also see here that eBooks can be viewed in the Google Chrome web browser.

-Kobo Store The Kobo range of devices includes eInk and tablets and they support the ePUB standard
+Kobo StoreThe Kobo range of devices includes eInk and tablets and they support the ePUB standard

-Barnes & Noble The Nook devices are used to deliver from the Barnes and Noble store.
+Barnes & NobleThe Nook devices are used to deliver from the Barnes and Noble store.
 Strangely, they seem to now use the Samsung range of eReaders and Tablets rather than their own.

-And so on...
-Several other distributers are also creating their own apps for reading eBooks.
+And so on...Several other distributers are also creating their own apps for reading eBooks.
 Even some supermarkets like Sainsbury’s have their own.

 Many of these systems on portable devices use the Adobe Toolkit to display their eBooks—this is the same as is used in the Adobe Digital Editions application for computers.
 Some systems are not kept up to date and use earlier versions of this eBook display engine.